 EOPS is a state-funded, student assistance program designed to help students with financial and academic disadvantages.
 The goal of EOPS is to help students succeed academically by providing services that are over, above and in addition to those that traditional students receive.
-These additional services include: personalized academic counseling, career guidance, tutorial assistance, book grants, priority registration, transfer assistance and cash aid.
-Program participants are required to participate in an orientation and three counseling sessions throughout the semester.
-EOPS has two additional components: CARE and CAFYES/Promise Scholars.
+These additional services can include: book vouchers, priority registration, personalized academic counseling, career guidance, transfer assistance and cash aid.
+Program participants are required to attend three EOPS counseling sessions throughout the semester.
+EOPS has two additional components: CARE and NextUp.

-1. CARE (Cooperative Agencies Resources for Education) is a specialized program within EOPS that provides additional services for students who are single heads of household (as determined by the Department of Social Services), have at least one child under the age of 14 and are receiving CalWORKs/TANF cash aid benefits for themselves/their children.
-This program is designed to
+- 1. CARE (Cooperative Agencies Resources for Education) is a specialized program within EOPS that provides additional services for students who are single heads of household (as Determined by the Department of Social Services) and are receiving CalWORKs/TANF for themselves or their child.

-Services), have at least one child under the age of 14 and are receiving CalWORKs/TANF cash aid benefits for themselves/their children.
 This program is designed to provide financial assistance and extra supportive services to help these students meet their academic goals.
-Students must be at least 18 when accepted into the program.

-2. NextUp (Foster Youth)

-Scholars program is designed to assist current or former foster youth with college success.
-The program is specifically for youth whose dependency was established by the court on or after the student's 16th birthday.
-Students must be under the age of 25 when accepted into the program.
+Students must be at least 18 years when accepted into the program. - 2.
+NextUp is a support program for current or former foster youth who were in care at the age of 16 or later.
+Students must have verification of foster youth status from the Department of Social Services to be accepted into the program.
+Students must qualify for EOPS to enroll In the program and take a minimum of 9 units.
+The program provides financial assistance and academic monitoring.
+The program supports students until they are 26 years old.